Last Update: March 18, 2008 Navigation: Main Menu Poe's Works Poe's Tales Poe's Poems Poe's Essays

 Reprints:

-• "Valdemar's Case" — 1845, December 20 — Baltimore Saturday Visiter (Noted in an article by Philip P. Cooke from the SLM, January 1848, no copy of this issue was known for many years.
+• “Valdemar's Case” — 1845, December 20 — Baltimore Saturday Visiter (Noted in an article by Philip P. Cooke from the SLM, January 1848, no copy of this issue was known for many years.
 The story appears on the first page.
-Elsewhere in the same issue, J. E. Snodgrass comments on the December issue of The American Review, and states, "That there is something more and better than mere party politics in this journal, our first page will show.
-Its literary contents are of a high standard."
+Elsewhere in the same issue, J. E. Snodgrass comments on the December issue of the American Review, and states, “That there is something more and better than mere party politics in this journal, our first page will show.
+Its literary contents are of a high standard.”
 The date, and the editorial comment are given in The Poe Log, 1987, pp. 605-606.)

-• "The Facts of M. Valdemar's Case" — about December 16, 1845 — unspecified Boston periodicals (Robert Collyer wrote to Poe on December 16, 1846, noting "Your account of M. Valdemar's case has been universally copied in this city" (letter printed in the Broadway Journal, December 27, 1845).
-The specific reprints referred to by Mr. Collyer have been identified, but may include the following two items.)
+• “The Facts of M. Valdemar's Case” — about December 16, 1845 — unspecified Boston periodicals (Robert Collyer wrote to Poe on December 16, 1846, noting “Your account of M. Valdemar's case has been universally copied in this city” (letter printed in the Broadway Journal, December 27, 1845).
+The specific reprints referred to by Mr. Collyer have not been identified, but may include the following three items.)

 • "The Facts of M. Valdemar's Case" — December 12, 1845 — Boston Courier (p.
 1) (This reprint noted by K. Ljungquist, from a paper printed in Emersonian Circles, 1997, p.
 193.)